learning-with-data/learning-with-data.github.io/content/home/recruitment.md

 ---
-title: "Participating in Our Research"
+title: "Participating in Our Research Study"
 ---

 **We are now looking for participants in our Dataland research study!**